toddmeinershagen/Demo.OData/README.md

 # Demo.OData
- demonstration of OData v4 in web api, c#
+ A demonstration of OData v4 in web api, c#